fabriciopirini/clojure-rest-api/README.md

 ## TODO

-- Check Datomic :x: (will add too much unnecessary complexity)
-- Check Swagger :white_check_mark: (compojure-api)
+- Check Swagger (compojure-api) :white_check_mark:
+- Implement update board
+- Save new boards and its updates to board_list
+- Add ID parameter to functions
+- Implement Swagger

 ## List of Endpoints available